Jean7667/RBM_APP/README.md

 Get the Expert Right to Your Door: After selecting the desired expert, clients can proceed to book their services directly through the website.
 RBM ensures a seamless experience by handling all the logistics, including scheduling and coordination, to ensure that the expert arrives at the client's location promptly.
 Next Morning Service: RBM prides itself on its swift service, offering clients the convenience of having the expert at their doorsteps as soon as the next morning after booking.
 This ensures that clients can receive timely assistance and support for their projects or tasks without any delays.

+# Title: Business Case for Customer Booking App for Consultant Services

+# Objective:
+To develop an application that enables customers to easily book consultants and experts for specific project tasks, streamlining the process and enhancing customer experience.

+# Problem Statement:
+Currently, there is a lack of efficient and user-friendly platforms for customers to book consultants and experts for project tasks.
+This results in time-consuming processes and potential delays in project delivery.

+# Solution:
+Developing a application that allows customers to browse available consultants and experts, select the ones suitable for their project needs, and book them directly through the app.
+The app will notify both the customer and the chosen consultant of the booking details, including the customer's address and all necessary information for the consultant to join the customer on-site.

+# Benefits:

+Improved customer experience through a seamless booking process.
+Enhanced efficiency by streamlining consultant selection and booking.
+Increased transparency with all relevant information provided upfront.
+Reduced administrative burden for both customers and consultants.
+Higher customer satisfaction leading to repeat business and referrals.

+# Conclusion:

+By developing a customer booking app for consultant services, we aim to address the current challenges in the booking process.
+This initiative aligns with our goal of providing innovative solutions to meet customer needs and stay ahead of the competition in the industry.

 <img src="./rbmdoc/Screenshot from 2024-03-24 21-18-31.png" width="auto" height="auto">